the fino partners

 • Training: Make sure that all staff members involved with accounting have sufficient education on the COA's application.

-• Audits: Check that all of your accounts are being used regularly and accurately by conducting periodic audits of your COA.
+• Audits: Check that all of of your accounts are being used regularly and accurately by conducting periodic audits of your COA.

-Accounting software for the ease of the process
+Accounting Software for the ease of the process

 Popular Accounting Software Options: